W Idioms

 - the raising of money to pay for something

-The woman doesn't have the ways and means to give her children a good education.
+The woman does not have the ways and means to give her children a good education.

 wear and tear

-- damage as a result of ordinary use
+- damage that is the result of ordinary use

-They put a lot of wear and tear on their car during their long holiday.
+We put a lot of wear and tear on our car during our long holiday.

-- make something become less useful or smaller or weaker by wearing or aging
+- to make something become less useful or smaller or weaker because of wear or age

 wear more than one hat

-- have more than one set of responsibilities
+- to have more than one set of responsibilities

-Our teacher wears more than one hat and is the head of the school board as well as the coach of the swim team.
+Our teacher wears more than one hat.
+She is the head of the school board as well as the coach of the swim team.

-- remove or disappear little by little by use, time or weather
+- to disappear little by little by use or time or weather

-The name on the front of my passport wore off from using it too much.
+The name on the front of my credit card wore off from using it too much.

 wear on (someone)